setup* functions that are contained within setupProjectR/setupProject.R

 Optional.
 This will be returned if supplied; if supplied, the values

-, e.g., params = list(mod = list(startTime = times$start))
+can be used in e.g., params, e.g., params = list(mod = list(startTime = times$start)).

-See help for SpaDES.core::simInit
+See help for SpaDES.core::simInit.

 Optional.
 Either a named list to be passed to options